Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Invoke-AzureRmDataFactoryV2Pipeline.md

 ```

 ## DESCRIPTION
 The **Invoke-AzureRmDataFactoryV2Pipeline** command starts a run on the specified pipeline and returns a ID for that run.
-This guid can be passed to **Get-AzureRmDataFactoryV2PipelineRun** or **Get-AzureRmDataFactoryV2ActivityRun** to obtain further details about this run.
+This GUID can be passed to **Get-AzureRmDataFactoryV2PipelineRun** or **Get-AzureRmDataFactoryV2ActivityRun** to obtain further details about this run.

 ## EXAMPLES